sunng87/lein-jlink/README.md

 + [Download JDK from AdoptOpenJDK](https://adoptopenjdk.net/)

 This plugin assumes that you have set a valid `JAVA_HOME` environment variable and that it will be available when Leiningen runs.
 If you don't have it set, go ahead and set `JAVA_HOME` now.
 The plugin uses this variable to find the Java modules distributed with your JDK as well as to locate tools like `jlink` and `jpackage`.
+If you prefer to use another JDK, you can provide it with the `jlink-jdk-path` on your `project.clj` file.

 Next, add this plugin to your `project.clj` file in the `:plugins` section.